zacharycohn/zacharycohn.github.io/_posts/2013-01-5-Negotiating-For-Bicycles.md

 “60 shekels.”

 “I only need it for a few hours.
-How about 20 shekels?"

-“The day rate is 60 shekels.”
+How about 20 shekels?“The day rate is 60 shekels.”

 “But it’s 10:45 at night, and I only need it until 1am.”

 “We don’t do partial rates.”

 “Look, it’s 10:45 at night. it’s not like anyone else is going to rent this bike.
 I want to give you money for it, which is money you won’t get otherwise.
-20 shekels?"

-“I can’t give it to you for any less.
+20 shekels?“I can’t give it to you for any less.
 What if it gets lost or stolen?”

 “Then I’ll pay the 600 shekels to replace it - and paying you 20 shekels or 60 shekels won’t change whether the bike gets stolen or not.”

 “Fine.
-Take the bike for free."

-I did a double take.
+Take the bike for free.I did a double take.
 Wait, what?

 I liked the hostel and I wanted to pay him money.
 I tried to make him a counter offer, which he countered with… a cheaper offer?